tristan0huang/ECS171/README.md

 &nbsp;&nbsp;&nbsp; Originally we had a dataset containing 10,000 movies that we wanted to use based on budget and revenue.
 However, after removing the zero values, we were left with around 4,000 usable samples.
 After replacing the data with mean imputation, we noticed our model was very inaccurate and decided to change our data set.

-&nbsp;&nbsp;&nbsp; The project we decided on was to create predictive models on the electricity market in Australia New South Wales.
+&nbsp;&nbsp;&nbsp; The project we decided on was to create predictive models on the electricity market in New South Wales, Australia.
 The dataset also contained information on the neighboring state, Victoria, in order to alleviate variance.
 This data contained over 45,000 samples acquired from May 7th 1996 to December 5th 1998.
 This market had features that contained fluctuating prices that were influenced by the supply and demand of electricity.
 We chose this dataset for its unique nature and potential insights it could provide into the dynamics of electricity markets.
 The fluctuating prices and the influencing factors as well as the dataset's size and complexity make this an interesting and challenging dataset to analyze.
 That is why machine learning and predictive modeling is great for this data.

 &nbsp;&nbsp;&nbsp;Predictive models in any market allow companies to anticipate changes in demand and adjust their output and production for a more efficient operation.
 Having predicitive models can help consumers plan their usage on a product and ultimately save money.
 A predictive model on the electricity market can be help stabilize the electricity grid and further help balance the supply and demand.